MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-rotate-secrets.md

 # Rotate secrets in Azure Stack Hub

-*These instructions apply only to Azure Stack Hub Integrated Systems version 1803 and Later.
-Don't attempt secret rotation on pre-1803 versions*

-This article provides guidance and PowerShell script for secret rotation, to help maintain secure communication with Azure Stack Hub infrastructure resources and services.
+This article provides guidance for performing secret rotation, to help maintain secure communication with Azure Stack Hub infrastructure resources and services.

 ## Overview

 Azure Stack Hub uses secrets to maintain secure communication with infrastructure resources and services.
 To maintain the integrity of the Azure Stack Hub infrastructure, operators need the ability to rotate secrets at frequencies that are consistent with their organization's security requirements.

+::: moniker range=">=azs-1811"
 ### Internal vs external secrets

-Starting with release 1811, secret rotation is separated for internal and external certificates:
+Secret rotation is separated for internal and external certificates:

 - **Internal secrets**: Certificates, passwords, secure strings, and keys used by the Azure Stack Hub infrastructure without intervention of the Azure Stack Hub Operator.